 HowTo: Raspberry Pi – Evaluate MPR121 touch sensor via I2C and Node Red

-Thanks to the I2C bus, the Raspberry Pi can be equipped with a variety of practical sensors and actuators.
-The MPR121 offers a (in my opinion) very elegant way for user input.
+Thanks to the I2C bus, the Raspberry Pi can be equipped with many practical sensors and actuators.
+A (in my opinion) very elegant possibility for user input is offered by the MPR121.

-The MPR121 is a controller that makes it possible to evaluate up to 12 touch electrodes.
-You can use it to set up up to 12 electrodes, which can then be used as buttons.
-Depending on the structure of the electrode, you can also detect these touches through thin materials or even just by approaching (without touching).
+The MPR121 is a controller that allows you to evaluate up to 12 touch electrodes.
+You can build up to 12 electrodes, which can then be used as buttons.
+Depending on the structure of the electrode, you can also detect these touches through thin materials or even just by approach (without touching).

-For example, I use this on my MagicMirror to be able to switch the screen on and off manually.
+For example, I use this on my MagicMirror to manually turn the screen on and off.

-Everything you need to read the MPR121 via NodeRed and to react to keystrokes can be found in the following article.
+Everything you need to read out the MPR121 via NodeRed and to react on keystrokes can be found in the following article.

 Safety instructions